UrbanCode/devops-deploy-plugin-docs/README.md

-# vitepress-plugin-docs
+# devops-deploy-plugin-docs
-This is a POC repository for creating a documentation site using Vitepress
+This is a POC repository for creating a documentation site using Vitepress for IBM DevOps Deploy Plugins